Circadian rhythm and weight loss

 How circadian rhythm can affect weight loss.

-Research shows that the circadian rhythm is connected to many bodily functions, including metabolism and weight, mental wellness, and supporting a healthy immune system.
+Research shows that the circadian rhythm can influence your metabolism and weight, mental wellness, and immune system.

 Overeating